epoptes/epoptes/README.md

   The only required change was to replace `python3.10` with `python3.11`.
 - Replace `egrep` with `grep -E` to avoid warning `egrep: warning: egrep is obsolescent; using grep -E`.

+### 2023-06-27

+In Manjaro, functions that relied on `get-display` such as screen broadcasting were broken due to a missing xwininfo dependency.
+Instead of adding the dependency in the PKGBUILD file, replace it with xprop which is preinstalled.